enclave-projects/mino/README.md

 ## Support

-For support, please contact support@enclave-projects.com
+For support, don't hesitate to get in touch with pranjal.ai.arena@hotmail.com

 ## Credits